YooPaul/meta_pseudo_labels/README.md

 ## Summary

 The main idea behind pseudo labels is to take full advantage of a pre-trained teacher network to teach a student network under lack of labeled data.
 A teacher network generates the so-called "pseudo labels" from large amounts of unlabeled data which a student network then learns from in a supervised manner.
-An issue with this approach, however, is that a teacher network is bound to make few mistakes along the way by incorrectly labeling data and thus resulting in the student learning the mistakes as well.
+An issue with this approach, however, is that a teacher network is bound to make a few mistakes along the way by incorrectly labeling data and thus resulting in the student to learn the mistakes as well.
 Meta pseudo labels [1] tackles this challenge by updating the teacher based on the student's performance on labeled data.
 A student performing poorly on labeled data can serve as a signal for the teacher to improve and generate better labels.
+Meta Pseudo Labels can be utilized to improve the performance of any model when large amounts of unlabeled data are present.

 ## Results on the Two Moons dataset